 These are the base fees before insurance.
 Actual cost to you will vary based on insurance and plan.
-These rates will be increasing as of 12/1/2022.
 Please contact our office or refer to your provided paperwork for details until then.

 This is for a first time appointment.
 It allows time for us to get to know you and to provide a thorough assessment of where you're coming from and how we can best help you.